Manacor

 Related articles

-Manacor has recently experienced a great boom in tourism and the nearby beaches are well attended in the summer.
+Manacor has recently experienced a massive boom in tourism and the nearby beaches are well attended in the summer.
 The recent boom has encouraged an increase in the number of hotels, restaurants and tourist attractions.
 It has also enabled the area to become more organised.
 Most of Manacor's beaches have been awarded the Blue Flag for safety and facilities.

 Manacor is known to be the centre of Mallorca's pearl industry and within Manacor you will find several large factories that allow visits.
 Each factory gives a tour whereby you can watch the whole process of pearl manufacture.
 At the end you have the chance to see the showroom and purchase items of jewellery made on the premises.
 We made such a vist in January 2003 and found the visit to be very informative, free of charge and well worth the effort.
 You can either take a coach trip to a factory or make your own way there.